DCAN-Labs/BOBsRepositoryRTD/docs/data_access.md

 # How to Access the Repository

+## How to Download

+Click [here](https://bobsrepository.s3.amazonaws.com/index.html) to browse the repository contents and download individual files.
+If you wish to download the entire V1.0 repository, select the zip file [here](https://bobsrepository.s3.amazonaws.com/V1.0.zip).

 ## Viewing the data on BrainBox

-If you wish to simply view the brain segmentations overlaid on their associated T1w and T2w images, we have created repositories on BrainBox for each of the age bins located here:
+If you wish to simply view the data without downloading, you can view the brain segmentations overlaid on their associated T1w and T2w images for each of the age bins on BrainBox:

 [BOBsRepository1mo](https://brainbox.pasteur.fr/project/BOBsRepository1mo)
 [BOBsRepository2mo](https://brainbox.pasteur.fr/project/BOBsRepository2mo)